yrubner/2DSurvivors/README.md

-This is the respository for a 2D arena survival roguelike game following the udemy course "Create a Complete 2D Survivors Style Game in Godot 4".
+This is my personal respository for a 2D arena survival roguelike game following the udemy course "Create a Complete 2D Survivors Style Game in Godot 4".

 ### Chapter 1